sjdayday/protection-simulation/protection/Readme.txt

 * Implementation of more cognitively-plausible agents

-Documentation in this initial version is through the unit tests under src/test/java Future versions will include higher-level tests, documented and executed through fitnesse:  http://fitnesse.org/
+Documentation in this initial version is through the unit tests under src/test/java Future versions will include higher-level tests, documented and executed through fitnesse:  http://fitnesse.org/  (see the three supporting projects that make this possible, below)

 This simulation is currently stand-alone, but is intended to be part of an interacting set of economic and cognitive models.